birdfour/birdfour/README.md

 ### hi there! :D

-i amd birdfour, a developer from california! i like birds, coding, gaming, nature, playing piano and listening to music!
+i amd birdfour and i make stuff sometimes

 ### tools i use
-- python
+- python (occasionally)
 - lua and love2d